-The rise of binge drinking — and related hazards — has prompted public health officials, those looking to study healthcare administration, educators, and drug and alcohol advocacy organizations to take a closer look to gain insight into preventing this form of alcohol abuse.
+The rise of binge drinking — and related hazards — has prompted public health officials, educators, people looking to study healthcare administration, educators, and drug and alcohol advocacy organizations to take a closer look to gain insight into preventing this form of alcohol abuse.

-Binge drinking is defined for the typical adult as “consuming 5 or more drinks for men, or 4 or more drinks for women, in about 2 hours.”
-Alcohol tolerance levels differ from person to person, and some individuals may reach a higher blood alcohol content (BAC) with less alcohol — depending on body weight and other factors.
+Binge drinking is defined for the typical adult as “consuming five or more drinks for men, or four or more drinks for women, in about two hours.”
+Alcohol tolerance levels differ from person to person, and some individuals may reach a higher blood alcohol content (BAC) with less alcohol depending on body weight and other factors.

-A binge drinker isn’t necessarily an alcoholic, and an alcoholic isn’t by definition a binge drinker.
+A binge drinker isn’t necessarily an alcoholic, and an alcoholic isn’t always a binge drinker.
 When classifying these different forms of alcohol abuse, it often depends on the frequency in which an individual drinks, how much they drink, the circumstances under which alcohol is consumed, and physical dependency.